camathieu/plik/README.md

-  --comments COMMENT        Set comments of the upload ( MarkDown compatible ) -p                        Protect the upload with login and password --password PASSWD         Protect the upload with login:password ( if omitted default login is "plik" ) -y, --yubikey             Protect the upload with a Yubikey OTP -a                        Archive upload using default archive params ( see ~/.plikrc ) --archive MODE            Archive upload using specified archive backend : tar|zip --compress MODE           [tar] Compression codec : gzip|bzip2|xz|lzip|lzma|lzop|compress|no
+  --comments COMMENT        Set comments of the upload ( MarkDown compatible ) -p                        Protect the upload with login and password --password PASSWD         Protect the upload with login:password ( if omitted default login is "plik" ) -a                        Archive upload using default archive params ( see ~/.plikrc ) --archive MODE            Archive upload using specified archive backend : tar|zip --compress MODE           [tar] Compression codec : gzip|bzip2|xz|lzip|lzma|lzop|compress|no